alexxiyang/shiro-redis/README.md

 # Create cacheManager
 cacheManager = org.crazycake.shiro.RedisCacheManager

+# Principal id field name.
+The field which you can get unique id to identify this principal.
+For example, if you use UserInfo as Principal class, the id field maybe userId, userName, email, etc. Remember to add getter to this id field.
+For example, getUserId(), getUserName(), getEmail(), etc.
+# Default value is authCacheKey or id, that means your principal object has a method called "getAuthCacheKey()" or "getId()"
+#
+# cacheManager.principalIdFieldName = id

 # Redis cache key/value expire time.
 Default value: 1800 .The expire time is in second.
 (Optional)
 #